The EwA Wildness Etiquette » Ethical Wildlife Watching & Photography

 We don’t need to get that close to snap that picture to prove that we were there: a zoom does wonderfully.

 ▹ Safety for ourselves and the animal can equally be thought of in terms of distance.
-Whilst surely it speaks for itself, this is the one aspect that a lot of us forget “in the moment”.
+Whilst surely it speaks for itself, this is the one aspect that many of us forget “in the moment”.

 ▹ Besides straight direct safety issues, getting too close can also have terrible consequences for the health of animals who can catch and die from the parasites and diseases that we host (e.g., captive and wild chimpanzees dying of a respiratory disease caused by human metapneumovirus; Human influenza viruses which have infected pigs many times throughout the world, and has often caused serious outbreaks).